 Things to Buy for Feeding and Diapering a Newborn

-You can include many of these items on your registry, even if you’re creating a minimalist baby registry.
+You can include many of these must have baby registry items, even if you’re creating a minimalist baby registry.
 Many woman choose to have their baby shower toward the end of their second trimester or beginning of their third trimester.
 This ensures you have plenty of time to buy any last-minute necessities you may need!

 If you’re anxious to get started on your baby purchases, stock up on the following or add them to your baby registry.